2016 United Bowl

 The 2016 United Bowl was the championship game of the 2016 Indoor Football League season.
 It was played between the Intense Conference Champion Spokane Empire and the United Conference Champion Sioux Falls Storm.
 The game was played at Denny Sanford Premier Center in Sioux Falls, South Dakota.

-This was the Sioux Falls Storm's sixth United Bowl championship and seventh overall United Bowl appearance.
+The Sioux Falls Storm beat the Spokane Empire, 55–34.
+This was the Storm's sixth United Bowl championship and seventh overall United Bowl appearance.
 It was the Spokane Empire's first United Bowl appearance.

 Venue

 The game was played at Denny Sanford Premier Center in Sioux Falls, South Dakota, as the Sioux Falls Storm had the home field advantage by cause of having a better regular season record.

 Background

 Spokane Empire

 On September 1, 2015, the Spokane Shock left the Arena Football League for the IFL.
 They changed their names to the Empire, as the AFL owned the rights to the Shock name.
 The Empire finished the season with a conference best 12–4, earning the first seed in the Intense Conference and a first round bye.
 In the conference championship, they defeated the Nebraska Danger at home in a 55–44 contest.